dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T1332: Religious value instillation is not essential for education.
+### T1332: Religious values in school are unnecessary.

 |Support|
 |---|